panjan/blog/_drafts/heater.md

 Before we start, we need to check the power rating of our heater.
 It must be lower than the one of the Sonoff.
 Otherwise, we would be risking fire and electrocution.

 Take a look at the Sonoff.
-Depending on which Sonoff version you have, it should say something like `Maxload: 250V 16A` on the box.
+Depending on which version you have, it should say something like `Maxload: 250V 16A` on the box.
 Use a multimeter to check the voltage of your wall outlet.
 There are plenty of [tutorials on YouTube](https://www.youtube.com/results?search_query=multimeter+wall+outlet).
 In my country, we should get 230 V and I measured 232 V. That's within the 250 V limit.

 Now let's check the current.
 It must be under 16 A. My heater has a sticker on the side which says 3000 W. But how do we know how many amps?
-We'll use [the power law `P = IV`](https://en.wikipedia.org/wiki/Electric_power) (power = current * voltage).
+We'll use [the power law](https://en.wikipedia.org/wiki/Electric_power) `P = IV` (or `power = current * voltage`).

 ```
 I = P/V = 3000 (W) / 230 (V) = 13,04 A < 16 A
 ```

 We're within the 16 A limit.
 The last thing we need to calculate to avoid serious danger is wire size.
-In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13 A current, a 16 AWG wire (1.31mm2) is sufficient.
-However, it is a good practice to use thicker wire, so we'll go with 15 AWG (or 1.5mm2 for us Europeans).
-Don't hesitate to use a thick wire even for less powerful heatings.
-As our wire is very short, it won't cause a substantial power loss.
+In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13 A current, a 16 AWG wire (1.31mm<sup>2</sup>) is sufficient.
+However, it is a good practice to use thicker wire, so we'll go with 15 AWG (or 1.5mm<sup>2</sup> for us Europeans).
+Don't hesitate to use 15 AWG even for less powerful heatings.
+It won't cause a substantial power loss as our wire is very short.

 If you are unsure about any of the calculations, ask in the electronics store or call an electrician to help you.